Sölvi Ottesen: Djurgården

 In the 2006 season, Ottesen continue to be rehabilitated his knee since the start of the season.
 By mid–July, he returned to full training, though his knee hadn't yet fully recovered.
-It wasn't until on 28 August 2006 when Ottesen made his return since recovering from a knee injury, starting the whole game, in a 3–0 win over Hammarby.
+On 28 August 2006 made his return from a knee injury, starting the whole game, in a 3–0 win over Hammarby.
 Since returning to the first team, he went on to make five more appearances for the side at the end of the 2006 season.

 In the 2007 season, Ottesen continued to be in a competition over the centre–back position with Toni Kuivasto, Markus Johannesson and Kebba Ceesay.
 He scored his first goal for the club in a Swedish Cup, in a 2–0 win over Norrby on 27 April 2007.
 Despite being sidelined at the beginning of May, he began to play regularly for the side by the end of the month.
 However, Ottesen suffered an injury that resulted in him sidelined for two months.
 But he made his return to the first team in the last game of the season, coming on as a late substitute, in a 1–0 loss against IF Brommapojkarna.
 Ottesen made fourteen appearances and scoring once this season.

 Ahead of the 2008 season, Ottesen was sidelined with a knee injury that kept him out between three and four weeks.
 But he returned and started the season, as he found himself in and out of the starting line-up for the side.
-It wasn't until on 14 April 2008 when he scored his first Djurgården goal, in a 2–1 win over Halmstads.
+On 14 April 2008 he scored his first Djurgården goal, in a 2–1 win over Halmstad.
 His second goal for the side came on 28 April 2008, in a 2–1 win over Ljungskile.
 By the time he departed Djurgården, Sölvi made thirty–six appearances and scoring three times in all competitions.